 Pain in the heel could be very excruciating and unbearable with those suffering from it even unable to walk as the heel is that part of our anatomy that takes a heavy toll when we walk, jog or run.

 If heel pain is not treated and done so in time patients could aggravate the problem and suffer for longer periods of time than necessary and could also injure the heel much more than what it was.

 Hence consulting the qualified, trained and experienced professionals at your local podiatrist would be in the better interests of the patient concerned.

-But what is really Melbourne heel pain and how does it occur and what part of our anatomy does it affect, would be pertinent questions that we would have to ask ourselves after or even before we could sustain an injury and experience the excruciating pain associated with such a condition.
+But what is really heel pain Brunswick and how does it occur and what part of our anatomy does it affect, would be pertinent questions that we would have to ask ourselves after or even before we could sustain an injury and experience the excruciating pain associated with such a condition.

 The heel as we see in the image above is the posterior ends of our lower feet, and is subject to constant movement with a dedicated bone called the Calcaneus or heel bone that takes the brunt of all our activities using our feet.